 Sometimes reach out to the child’s school to understand how the child is coping and to gather information about their wellbeing.

 This helps CAFCASS provide the court with a balanced, evidence-based view of the family’s situation.
 Their view is just one piece of the puzzle—judges consider a wide range of evidence, including police records, social services reports, school feedback, and your own submissions.
-The court’s decision is never based solely on what CAFCASS say.
+The court’s decision is not always based solely on what CAFCASS say.

 What Should Parents Do?